Vasectomy Postop Instructions

 Activity: You may resume normal, non-strenuous activity in 48 hours.
 Avoid strenuous activity for 1-2 weeks.
 This includes activities such as running, strenuous exercise, lifting weights, etc. Do not lift more than 20 pounds (9 kg) for the next week.

 Symptoms: It is normal to have some moderate swelling or bruising of the skin that can last for 1-2 weeks.
 Call the office if fever, chills, excessive pain/bleeding/swelling, difficulty urinating or pain not controlled with medication.

 Follow up appointment: Make a two-week follow-up appointment in the office to check the puncture site.
 You will be given sterile containers for semen analysis.

+You will need to submit semen to to evaluate under the microscope 2-3 months after surgery.
 Call the office to be sure there is a physician available to read your specimen.
 Use a sterile container to collect the specimen at home.
-Continue to use your regular method of birth control until you have had your semen analyzed twice (approximately 8 and 11 weeks after vasectomy) and have been told there is no sperm.Print Page
+Continue to use your regular method of birth control until you have had your semen analyzed and have been told there is no sperm.Print Page

 Contact us to request an appointment or ask a question.
 We're here for you.